rob10campbell/PRoPS-colloids_setup/06-Modifying-HOOMDblue.md

 # Modifying HOOMD-blue

-This is a guide to installing the [PRoPS Group](https://web.northeastern.edu/complexfluids/)'s modifications to [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/) for improved particle interaction tracking across Lees-Edwards boundary conditions in colloidal gels.
-These modifications will allow you to simulate attractive solid spheres, shear a system with Lees-Edwards boundary conditions, calculate particle interaction lifetimes, and output the decomposed stresses and shear stresses from a simulation.
+This is a guide to installing the [PRoPS Group](https://web.northeastern.edu/complexfluids/)'s modifications to [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/)v2.9 for tracking the lifetime of DPD particle interactions across Lees-Edwards boundary conditions.
+These modifications will allow you to simulate the formation of space spanning networks (gels) from attractive solid spheres.
+You can also use these modifications to track the particle interactions during shearing of a colloidal gel and output the decomposed stresses of the system; however, there are some non-physical errors in the stresses that are not yet fully resolved.

-This guide is optizimed for MacOS.
+This guide is optizimed for macOS.

 Before modifying HOOMD-blue you must install the base version HOOMD-blue.
 See the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for information on installing the base version of HOOMD-blue.